 WiserAdvisor matches you with vetted financial advisors that offer personalized advice to help you to make the right choices, invest wisely, and secure the retirement you've always dreamed of.
 Start planning early, and get your retirement mapped out today.Get Started

 Lake Tahoe is famous for its skiing, hiking, beaches, golf, shopping, dining and nightlife.

-A road that loops the lake gives easy access to spectacular parks, including Emerald Bay State Park and Sand Harbor State Park (with entry fees between $5 and $10 per car).
+A road that loops the lake gives easy access to spectacular parks, including Emerald Bay State Park and Sand Harbor State Park (with entry fees of $10 per car).

-Kings Beach State Recreation Area is perfect for swimming, boating and tanning — and is free.
+Kings Beach State Recreation Area is perfect for swimming, boating and tanning — and it’s free.

 Skiers and snowboarders should head to local favorite Homewood Mountain Resort in the spring to avoid crowds and save on lift tickets.

 Advance online prices are considerably lower than the cost of skiing elsewhere in the area.
-You can get a lift ticket for as little as $49, compared to $84 at Alpine Meadows nearby.
+You can get a lift ticket for as little as $99, compared to $165 at Palisades Tahoe nearby.

 Travel & lodging

-Lake Tahoe is close to Reno-Tahoe International Airport, which has its own Airfare Deals newsletter promising flights as cheap as $59 from San Diego or $99 to New York City.
+Lake Tahoe is close to Reno-Tahoe International Airport, which has its own Airfare Deals newsletter promising flights as cheap as $156 from San Diego or $178 from L.A.

-If you don't have a car, the Tahoe Area Regional Transit (TART) runs buses to the ski resorts, and tickets start at $1.75.
-During peak ski season from December to early March, free ski shuttles operate all around the lake.
+If you don't have a car, the Tahoe Area Regional Transit (TART) runs buses to the ski resorts for free year round.